 We can also become trapped by an inability to be objective.
 But this is another way of saying that an individual is attached to a particular belief or set of beliefs, perhaps creating a sense of identity around them.
-Thinking is a process of rational enquiry to gain knowledge of objective reality and by definition this cannot be a trap.
+Thinking is a process of rational inquiry to gain knowledge of objective reality and by definition this cannot be a trap.

 7. That the mind is a prison

 This one is similar to the previous misconception.
-People are not so much trapped by the action or process of thinking but their method programmed into the operating system of their mind – their mental habits and unhelpful techniques such as jumping to conclusions or indulging in irrationality.
+People are not so much trapped by the action or process of thinking but their method that is programmed into the operating system of their mind – their mental habits and unhelpful techniques such as jumping to conclusions or using logical fallacies.
 If done correctly the process of thinking is the way out, because it enables the re-programming the operating system to better method and correct premises.
 People become imprisoned by their inability and/or reluctance to examine their own thinking habits, scrutinize them for efficacy, and change them as necessary.
-Thinking is a process that liberates us, remaining stuck with counter-productive mental habits imprisons us.
+Thinking is a process that liberates us.
+It is remaining stuck with counter-productive mental habits that imprisons us.

 8. That you need to be careful because you can think too much

 If it is perceived that some one else is thinking too much, it may also be the case that the one making an accusation of ‘excessive thinking’ is challenged by the thinking activity of the one they are accusing.
 If one seeks to evade the practice of thinking it is convenient to rationalize that choice by concluding that if we are not careful thinking can be done too much.
-An individual may be imposing their conclusions on others too much, or analysing the behavior of others too much, but this is a behavioural issue not rooted in excessive thinking.
+An individual may be imposing their conclusions on others too much, or analysing the behavior of others too much, but this is a behavioural issue, and not of one excessive thinking.

 9. That thinking is done by the heart